weaviate/weaviate-io/developers/weaviate/current/getting-started/query.md

 💡 We call Weaviate "vector first".
 This means that when combining vector search with a where filter, the where-filter will create an allowed-list that skips entries that are not allowed in the ANN index.
 </div>

-If you use Weaviate with modules (the current Wikipedia demo dataset uses the [`text2vec-transformers`]() vectorizer module and the [Q&A generator]() module), they might add custom filters and custom `_additional` properties.
+If you use Weaviate with modules (the current Wikipedia demo dataset uses the [`text2vec-transformers`](../retriever-vectorizer-modules/text2vec-transformers.html) vectorizer module and the [Q&A](../reader-generator-modules/qna-transformers.html) module), they might add custom filters and custom `_additional` properties.
 These arguments are described in the documentation of the respective modules themselves.

 Let's explore the additional filters for the modules which are part of this dataset.